r0bn/swp2/api documentation/readme.md

 ```
 This deletes the file for the given story id.

+When a file gets removed, the story will automatically be flagged as not final.

 Example for story ID 38 with the file "Piratenzeug.jpg":
 ```
 http://api.storytellar.de/story/38/media/Piratenzeug.jpg